offlineprogrammer/travel-personal-assistant/README.md

 ## Creating a Generative AI  Travel Assistant App with Amazon Bedrock and AWS Amplify

 This is an example shows how to build a travel assistant app.
 The app will provide a personalized experience by suggesting popular attractions, local experiences, and hidden gems for the user's desired destination.
-We will build this app using the new Amplify AI category and Amazon Bedrock.
+We will build this app using AWS mplify and Amazon Bedrock.

 ![travel-planner-ai](images/travel-planner.gif)